varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 - OR thumb is too far down neck

 **Solutions:**
-✅ **Proper thumb position:**
+âœ… **Proper thumb position:**
 - Thumb should be on BACK of neck
 - Roughly behind middle finger
 - Not visible from front when you look at guitar
 - Acts as anchor point for finger pressure

-✅ **Check in mirror:**
+âœ… **Check in mirror:**
 ```
 1. Form E major shape
 2. Look at neck from side
-3. Is thumb visible over top? → Move it to back
+3. Is thumb visible over top? â†’ Move it to back
-4. Is thumb too low on neck? → Move it up behind middle finger
+4. Is thumb too low on neck? â†’ Move it up behind middle finger
 ```

 ---